Ruxolitinib (Jakavi®)

 Effects on the brain

-This drug may cause a bleed, or a serious infection in the brain.
-Contact the hospital straight away if you, or someone else, notices you:
+Sometimes this drug might cause a bleed or a serious infection in the brain.
+Contact the hospital on the 24-hour number you have been given straight away or call 999 if you or someone else notices you have:

 Other information